 Generally, the parties may respond by filing an answer to the notice, and indeed may be required to do so by a statute or rule in an agency's organic law.
 The answer may contain a denial of some or all of the charges and an explanation of some or all of the facts alleged, or it may simply assert defenses to the charges.
 Article 10 also notes that a matter can be disposed of informally if a party "defaults," which is a failure to respond and defend.
 See A.R.S. § 41-1092.07(F)(5).
 Generally, a "default" should only be declared if an agency's statutes clearly require an answer within a specific time or if the agency's statutes specifically declare that the failure to respond will have the effect of deeming all allegations admitted without the collection of evidence.
+See, e.g., A.R.S. § 32-1664(I) (Nursing Board deems allegations in complaint admitted if no response is filed within 30 days after service of the notice of hearing); A.R.S. § 32-1155(B) (same for Registrar of Contractors).
 Also, depending upon the applicable statutes, failure to file an answer to the notice may carry other important procedural consequences, such as limiting the party's right to introduce evidence.
+See, e.g., A.R.S. § 32-1855(G) (requiring answer if physician respondent wishes to be present at hearing before Osteopathic Board).